top of page

 Staying to the left of the "Queen of Angels" will take you around the wetlands in the park.
 These wetlands act as a filter for the water that flows into the lake from the surrounding hills and neighborhoods.
 Echo Park Lake is a storm water detention basin that holds water until the city releases the water into drains at the far side of the lake from the wetlands.
 That water will make its way to the LA River and into the Pacific Ocean.
 Echo Park Lake was created by damming the Arroyo de Los Reyes and an irrigation ditch from the LA River.
 The LA Canal and Reservoir Company created the reservoir for drinking water in 1868 and it was originally called Reservoir No. 4.
 The Park itself was created in 1892, after a city inspector deemed the dam unstable.
 This meant the city government would not overflow the reservoir for additional water storage and that the land would become a park for the rapidly growing city - a huge boon for the real estate developers that were trying to get the city to take over the reservoir.
 While converting the reservoir into a park, city employees commented on hearing an actual echo carry their conversations across the water.
 The natural echo became the basis for the name of the park and lake.
 Development has ruined the echo, but the name remains!

 Speaking of real estate, it is time to leave the lake area and head for the neighborhood of Angeleno/Angelino Heights, an early real estate development just outside of DTLA.
 You'll leave the park and walk along Bellevue Ave, while keeping the 101 Highway to your right.
 Turn left on Laveta Terrace and then stay to the right when you reach Wallace Ave.
-This is where you'll need to keep looking to the right, as you pass the large apartment building you'll see a public stairway that connect Wallace Ave to W. Edgeware Rd.
+This is where you'll need to keep looking to the right, as you pass the large apartment building you'll see a public stairway that connects Wallace Ave to W. Edgeware Rd.
 Once you reach the top of the stairs, go right and then left onto Carroll Ave - and you've done it!
 Welcome to Angeleno Heights!

 Angeleno Heights is, arguably, the first suburb of Los Angeles.
 Developed in 1886 by William W. Stilson and Everett E. Hall, Angeleno Heights was meant to be a neighborhood that would appeal to the wealthy looking to escape to, what was then, the "Westside".
 Several homes were developed before the economic bust of 1888, but then the neighborhood languished for years.
 Angeleno Heights found new popularity with early films stars when Edendale was the center of LA filmmaking (Edendale was an early name for the part of Echo Park that is now Glendale Blvd.)
 After the 101 highway and other developments destroyed much of the old Angeleno Heights, residents created LA's first historic preservation zone.
 This would help ensure that Angeleno Heights would go on to become the most intact Victorian neighborhood in LA.